SWE-Factory: Your Automated Factory for Issue Resolution Training Data and Evaluation Benchmarks: Evaluation Setup

-\textbf{Hyperparameter Settings.} In our experiments, we set the maximum number of iterations for \method to 5.
-The temperature of the base models is set to 0.2.
+\textbf{Hyperparameter Settings.} In our experiments, we set the maximum number of iterations for \setupagent to 5.
+The temperature of the base models is set to 0.1.
 We also set the maximum number of retrieval rounds for the context retrieval agent to 10.
 In addition, we run the experiments with 20 parallel subprocesses to improve efficiency.
+We empirically set these hyperparameters based on our preliminary experiments.

 \textbf{Evaluation Metrics.} In evaluation, we use evaluation metrics as follows: